top of page

 B. Zero Plan Payment Claims includes all claims that were processed by the plan but had no Plan Responsibility due from the Plan for the claim.

 C. Not Covered Claims includes all claims that were but were determined to not be covered by the Plan.
-Further, the full adjudication of all Unpaid Claims is listed on this tab at the bottom of the page.
+The full adjudication of all Unpaid Claims is listed on this tab at the bottom of the page.

 D. The column titled “Claimant” contains the patient which received the services for the claim.